 - Click “Search automatically for updated driver software”

-Or, you can use NVIDIA Ge-force Experience (If you using a NVIDIA card) or AMD Radeon settings (if you using a AMD card).
+Or, you can use NVIDIA Ge-force Experience (If you using an NVIDIA card) or AMD Radeon settings (if you using an AMD card).

-The diver update process for the both(AMD or NVIDIA) card is pretty straight forward.
+The diver update process for both(AMD or NVIDIA) card is pretty straightforward.

-- Open AMD Radeon settings or Download the software(If you don’t have).
+- Open AMD Radeon settings or Download the software(If you don’t have one).

 - On the bottom menu click Updates > Check for updates.